 Route 66 Road Trip

-When you think of setting out on the open read, it’s likely that Route 66 comes to mind.
+When you think of hitting the open road with your RV, it’s likely Route 66 comes to mind.
 This road trip destination is considered the best road trip across the U.S. due to the variety of terrain, climates, and attractions, and it makes frequent appearances in pop culture.
 This ultimate cross-country RV trip takes you from Illinois to Southern California, spanning more than 2,000 miles.
-Below are a few stops you can’t miss, according to El Monte RV!

 You can’t skip out on the Windy City!
 Snap a picture at “The Bean” in Millennium Park.
 Grab a slice of deep-dish pizza at Giordano’s.
 Visit the Goose Island tap room and take a tour of the brewery.
 Enjoy the rides at Navy Pier.
+Be sure to take a stroll down the Magnificent Mile to check out the shops and unique restaurants.
 No matter what you plan to do, Chicago has enough to keep you busy for a few days (or even a few weeks)!